amaurybsouza/terraform-aws-instance/README.md

-# Foobar
+# Terraform AWS EC2

-Foobar is a Python library for dealing with word pluralization.
+This project is a way to provision a EC2 on AWS using Terraform CLI.

-## Installation
+## Credentials on AWS

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use this [article](https://amaurybsouza.medium.com/terraform-e364f5d31570) to create your credentials at AWS.

 ```bash
 pip install foobar